twistedpair/lustforge.com/content/post/2016-07-08-aws-cli-password-reset.md

 # Allow Users to Reset Passwords

-If you're a sysadmin, set the following IAM policy to make user password reset self service.
+If you're a sysadmin, set the following IAM policy to enable self service user password reset.

 ```json
 {